 The best way to explore the village is to start from the lower square, Piazza Roma, with the goddess Dianna fountain and follow Corso Vittorio Emanuele up to the top of the village, where the 15th century Palazzo Ruspoli, a baronial estate, is located with its imposing medieval tower.
 From there, head for Belvedere Dante Alighieri in order to admire the magnificent view of Lake Nemi.
 But, apart from the view and the Palazzo, the village itself invites you to explore it.
 Get lost in its narrow alleyways and visit the church of Santa Maria del Pozzo, built in the 7th century and one of the largest and most beautiful churches of Castelli Romani.

-While walking in the village you will come across ice cream stalls (with strawberry ice cream), grocery stores full with fresh wild strawberries and corbezzoli (tree strawberries), norcinerie (butcher’s shops) with excellent local cured meats and of course the well known “bars”, where you can drink coffee and taste the delicious tortine (strawberry custard tart).
-At these bars you would find almost anything that could be produced from strawberries, like jams, liquors, sweets, tarts and candies.
-The best bars to taste these delicacies are : Bar delle Fragole (Corso Vittorio Emanuele 7) with a few outdoor tables with wonderful view to the lake and Bar da Spartaco Il Grottino (Piazza Umberto I) with a unique interior, which is curved in the mountain rock and resembles a cave.
+While walking in the village you will come across ice cream stalls (with strawberry ice cream), grocery stores full of fresh wild strawberries and corbezzoli (tree strawberries), norcinerie (butcher’s shops) with excellent local cured meats and of course the well known “bars”, where you can drink coffee and taste the delicious tortine (strawberry custard tart).
+At these bars, you would find almost anything that could be produced from strawberries, like jams, liquors, sweets, tarts and candies.
+The best bars to taste these delicacies are : Bar delle Fragole (Corso Vittorio Emanuele 7) with a few outdoor tables with a wonderful view of the lake and Bar da Spartaco Il Grottino (Piazza Umberto I) with a unique interior, which is curved in the mountain rock and resembles a cave.
 Apart from the bars, the village has to offer some great restaurant choices, like our favourite : Ristorante Pizzeria Le Colombe da Tiziano (Piazza Pietro de Sanctis 6-7) with excellent Roman pizza and homemade pasta.

-During your stay at Nemi, one more interesting thing to do, is visiting Museo delle Navi Romane, located on the shores of the lake.
-Nemi was known to ancients Romans and a temple of Diana was built on Lake Nemi.
+During your stay at Nemi, one more interesting thing to do is to visit Museo delle Navi Romane, located on the shores of the lake.
+Nemi was known to ancient Romans and a temple of Diana was built on Lake Nemi.
 In 37 A.D.
 Caligula built for the temple luxurious barges fitted with bronze and marble to float on the lake.
 The boats were sunk during the reign of Claudius and were discovered when Mussolini drained the lake in the 1930s.
 They were restored and set up in a lakeside museum, which was burned down by the Nazis during their retreat.
 Today in the museum you see scaled models of the original boats (for more information about the museum visit again the official site of Commune di Nemi).

 Finally a video by Provincia di Roma dedicated to the village, the strawberries and its festival :

-*(Nemi photo at the top of the page is from iStock)
+*[Nemi photo at the top of the page is from iStock]